Frequently Asked Questions

-Every Pashley & Moulton cycle is hand-crafted in Britain, in the towns of Stratford-upon-Avon (birthplace of William Shakespeare) and Bradford upon Avon.
+Every Pashley cycle is hand-crafted in Britain, in the town of Stratford-upon-Avon (birthplace of William Shakespeare).
 Situated on the edge of the beautiful Cotswolds, Stratford has been home to Pashley since 1962; prior to this, from 1926, Pashley was based in Aston, near Birmingham.
 Pashley is England’s longest established manufacturer of hand-built bicycles, and is one of only three such companies in the UK.

 How do I register my Pashley?

 We recommend that all new cycles are registered with Pashley directly after purchase, to aid any future correspondence.
 Simply complete the registration card that you received with your cycle, and return it to Pashley by post.
 Alternatively, you can fill out our online registration form.

 Where do I find my cycle’s frame and serial numbers?